Investing

 How much you should set aside for investments depends on various factors.
 However, a good rule of thumb is to take the money you have left after covering monthly bills, company overhead, and living costs and put two-thirds or at least half of it in a savings account and use a third or up to half as your monthly investment plan and budget.

-That way, you have some emergency money, and you never risk losing more than you can afford to lose, or you simply won’t panic and make any hasty moves.
+That way, you have some emergency money, never risk losing more than you can afford, or you simply won’t panic and make any hasty moves.

 4. Set Clear Goals And Timeframes